Jet Activity in the Central Super Massive Black Hole of the Milky Way in 4th and 14th centuries and millennial periods of the climate change: Facilities of Wolfram Astronomy and the search criteria

 The Wolfram Astronomy application was examined to consider each event.
 Some additional tuning of application has been requested from Wolfram authors for the purposes of our research.

-An example of the typical Wolfram Astronomy operator looks like the following expression: "position of Milky Way in 5am on May 7 from Jerusalem".
+An example of the typical Wolfram Astronomy operator looks like the following expression: "{\bf position of Milky Way at 5 am on May 7 from Jerusalem}".
 As we know, it is not necessary to indicate the year of event.

-The position of two sky objects help us to settle the line of Galaxy disc: Milky Way center and Cygnus constellation, which stretches itself along the visible end of Galaxy disc.
-Position of Cygnus is marked with the brightest star in the constellation, Deneb (see figure~\ref{deneb}).
+The position of two sky objects helps us to settle the northern wing of Galaxy disk; they are MW center and Cygnus constellation, which stretches itself along the visible end of Galaxy disk.
+Position of Cygnus is marked with the brightest star Deneb (see figure~\ref{deneb}).

-With these instruments the analysis has to be fulfilled under the following criteria: center of the Milky Way has to be above horizon, as well as the day and time of event should be chosen with the best Milky Way position for observers, otherwise the cross could not have been visible.
-We know the exact date of the event only for the phenonenon seen in 351 CE in Jerusalem \cite{cyril}.
+The analysis \cite{jetactivity} has to be fulfilled under the following criteria: center of the MW is above horizon and the Sun (or the Moon) position, if mentioned, should correspond to the described evidence.
+Unfortunately, we have the exact date of the event only for the phenomenon on May 7 of 351 CE in Jerusalem \cite{cyril}.
+The other events are also corresponding to the May and September periods, when Milky Way is seen in Northern hemisphere.